 Seeking treatment for addiction is a powerful first step on your recovery journey.
 You’re probably familiar with the more traditional models of recovery, like 12-step programs and talk therapy.
 These modalities can prove highly effective.
 Yet for some of us, traditional therapies aren’t quite enough to help us reach our recovery goals.
 In these instances, brain-based treatments are great for getting to the root of our issues.

 One such treatment is Eye Movement Desensitization and Reprocessing (EMDR), which is increasingly being used to treat addiction.
 While it was traditionally developed to process trauma, recent studies have found several benefits to treating addiction with EMDR.

 These models have been effective, as recent studies have found that EMDR is successful in reprocessing addiction memory (the type of memory that worsens cravings).
 In one study, chronically alcohol-dependent clients received either traditional addiction treatment or traditional addiction treatment with two EMDR sessions.
 Clients who received only traditional treatment reported no reduction in cravings.
-Meanwhile, clients who received the adjunctive EMDR treatment experienced significant reduction.
+Meanwhile, clients who received the adjunctive EMDR treatment experienced a significant reduction.

 Pretty cool, right?
 We wanted more details, so we checked in with Sara Staggs, LICSW, a certified EMDR clinician, for her take on using EMDR to treat addiction.

 1. How quickly can EMDR help a client break addictive behaviors?

 Some of us develop addictions because we associate the addictive behavior with a positive feeling state—like feeling excited when gambling, or sophisticated when smoking.
 If our addictions stem from positive feeling states, five to six sessions can be more than sufficient.